lukewarm/nbforge/docs/local_developing/README.md

 You have two options for development:
 - **Option 1**: Run PostgreSQL, MinIO, backend and frontend directly on your host (simplest for getting started)
-- **Option 2**: Run PostgreSQL and MinIO on your host, and both backend and frontend in Minikube with Ingress (for testing the complete Kubernetes deployment)
+- **Option 2**: Run PostgreSQL and MinIO on your host, and both backend and frontend in Minikube with Ingress.
+You must use this option for testing the complete Kubernetes deployment, including **executing notebooks**.

 ## Prerequisites